Breeding-Insight/BerryPortraits/README.md

 # BerryPortraits
 Cranberry image analysis tool described by Loarca et al. (in publication)

-This image analysis pipeline was written by Breeding Insight, a USDA-funded program based at Cornell University, to support the USDA cranberry breeding programs.
+This image analysis pipeline was written by Breeding Insight, a USDA-funded program based at Cornell University, in conjunction with the Zalapa Lab based in Madison, WI.

-The tool is designed to be run as a standalone script with no installation.
+The tool is designed to be run as a standalone python script with no installation.
 A more user-friendly GUI tool for running this script is actively being worked on by Breeding Insight, for potential release in 2025.

 ## SETUP
 This code is designed to run from within a [Conda](https://anaconda.org/anaconda/conda) environment.
 We strongly recommend using [mamba](https://mamba.readthedocs.io/), a much faster implementation of the command-line `conda` tool.
 All `mamba` commands have the same structure and arguments as the relevant `conda` commands.